Lehman Brothers: Subprime mortgage crisis

 In August 2007, the firm closed its subprime lender, BNC Mortgage, eliminating 1,200 positions in 23 locations, and took an after-tax charge of $25 million and a $27 million reduction in goodwill.
 Lehman said that poor market conditions in the mortgage space "necessitated a substantial reduction in its resources and capacity in the subprime space."

 In September 2007, Joe Gregory appointed Erin Callan as CFO.
 On March 16, 2008, after rival Bear Stearns was taken over by JPMorgan Chase in a fire sale, market analysts suggested that Lehman would be the next major investment bank to fall.
-Callan fielded Lehman's first quarter conference call, where the firm posted a profit of $489 million, compared to Citigroup's $5.1 billion and Merrill Lynch's $1.97 billion losses which was Lehman’s 55th consecutive profitable quarter.
+Callan fielded Lehman's first quarter conference call, where the firm posted a profit of $48.9 million, compared to Citigroup's $5.1 billion and Merrill Lynch's $1.97 billion losses, which marked Lehman's 55th consecutive profitable quarter.
 The firm's stock price leapt 46 percent after that announcement.

 In 2008, Lehman faced an unprecedented loss to the continuing subprime mortgage crisis.
 Lehman's loss was a result of having held on to large positions in subprime and other lower-rated mortgage tranches when securitizing the underlying mortgages; it is unclear whether Lehman was simply unable to sell the lower-rated bonds or voluntarily kept them.
 In any event, huge losses accrued in lower-rated mortgage-backed securities throughout 2008.
 In the second fiscal quarter, Lehman reported losses of $2.8 billion and was forced to sell off $6 billion in assets.
 In the first half of 2008 alone, Lehman stock lost 73% of its value as the credit market continued to tighten.

-On June 9, 2008, Lehman Brothers announced US$2.8 billion second-quarter loss, its first since being spun off from American Express, as market volatility rendered many of its hedges ineffective during that time.
+On June 9, 2008, Lehman Brothers announced a US$2.8 billion second-quarter loss, its first since being spun off from American Express, as market volatility rendered many of its hedges ineffective during that time.
 Lehman also reported that it had raised a further $6 billion in capital.
 As a result, there was major management shakeup, in which Hugh "Skip" McGee III (head of investment banking) held a meeting with senior staff to strip CEO Richard Fuld and his lieutenants of their authority.
 Consequently, Joe Gregory agreed to resign as president and COO, and afterward he told Erin Callan that she had to resign as CFO.
 Callan was appointed CFO of Lehman in 2008 but served only for six months, before departing after her mentor Joe Gregory was demoted.
 Bart McDade was named to succeed Gregory as president and COO, when several senior executives threatened to leave if he was not promoted.
 McDade took charge and brought back Michael Gelband and Alex Kirk, who had previously been pushed out of the firm by Gregory for not taking risks.
 Although Fuld remained CEO, he soon became isolated from McDade's team.